chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/assumable-ids.md

 ## Learn More

-As mentioned previously, we've published a tutorial that outlines how you can [set up an identity for a GitHub Actions workflow to assume](/chainguard/chainguard-enforce/iam-groups/enforce-github-identity/).
-We strongly encourage you to follow this guide to better understand how assumable identities work in Chainguard Enforce.
+As mentioned previously, we've published a few tutorials that outline how you can [set up an identity for a continuous integration workflow to assume](/chainguard/chainguard-enforce/iam-groups/identity-examples/).
+We strongly encourage you to follow these guides to better understand how assumable identities work in Chainguard Enforce.
 We are also planning to publish other example guides in the future, so stay tuned.